-Assessment Criteria Construction Period Effects Mitigation and Monitoring "Logan Ramps") will not result in any loss of aquatic features or habitat as the east end of the Gardiner is located directly over Lake Shore Boulevard in the Don River crossing area and the support columns are integrated with the columns supporting Lake Shore Boulevard.
+Assessment Criteria Construction Period Effects Mitigation and Monitoring Net Effects "Logan Ramps") will not result in any loss of aquatic features or habitat as the east end of the Gardiner is located directly over Lake Shore Boulevard in the Don River crossing area and the support columns are integrated with the columns supporting Lake Shore Boulevard.
 As with the demolition of the DVP-Gardiner ramps columns, appropriate demolition procedures are required to minimize the loss of aquatic habitat.
 Disruption to aquatic features & habitat The following construction activities have the potential for disruption to aquatic habitat: Demolition the existing DVP ramps and Gardiner bridge decks of the Don River and the elevated expressway along the north side of the Keating Channel; Demolition of the existing DVP-Gardiner ramp columns/piers in the Don River; Construction of new DVP-Gardiner ramp columns in the Don River; Placement of a temporary bridge across the Keating Channel to accommodate a temporary detour road; Widening/reconstruction of the Lake Shore Boulevard - Don River bridge (note that Work and impacts associated with the proposed Lake Shore Boulevard bridge over the Don River are documented in previous EA reports for the Lower Don Lands Master Plan, Keating Channel Precinct Environmental Study Report and the Don Mouth Naturalization and Port Lands Flood Protection Project).
 Aquatic habitat quality in the Don Mouth area and Keating Channel is considered to be poor.
-From the above construction activities, there is potential for temporary disturbance to aquatic species and habitat in the Don Mouth and Keating Channel during construction from run-off and sedimentation effects, spills and from demolition debris falling into the river.
-Consult with Aquatic Habitat Toronto to identify permitting requirements and mitigation strategy (to include Don River and Keating Channel).
+From the above construction activities, there is potential for temporary disturbance to aquatic species and habitat in the Don Mouth and Keating Channel during construction from run-off and sedimentation effects, spills and from demolition debris falling into Consult with Aquatic Habitat Toronto to identify permitting requirements and mitigation strategy (to include Don River and Keating Channel).
 Implement an Erosion and Sediment Control plan as outlined for the criterion below.
-Change in surface water quality from storm run- off During construction, particular during period when soil is excavated or exposed, there is the potential for run-off effects into local water bodies including the mouth of the Don River and the Keating Channel. • Develop and implement an erosion and sediment control (ESC) plan to mitigate impacts to the Don River and Keating Channel, and associated riparian habitat.
-These measures should contain the construction area and include measures such as:
+Temporary disruption of aquatic habitat in Don River mouth and Keating Channel.
+The effect will be of short duration, localized and minimized through implementation of mitigation strategy Change in surface water quality from storm run-off During construction, particular during period when soil is excavated or exposed, there is the potential for run-off effects into local water bodies including the mouth of the Don River and the Keating Channel.
+Develop and implement an erosion and sediment control (ESC) plan to mitigate impacts to the Don River and Keating Channel, and associated riparian habitat.
+These measures should contain the construction area and include measures such as: With the implementation of the mitigation measures, adverse effects to surface water quality during construction will be minimal.
+Any effects will be temporary, short duration and localized.